-R053: Sports Leadership- Coursework and practical assessment.
+R185: Sports Leadership- Coursework and practical assessment.
 This unit will allow students to learn how to lead, plan and evaluate their session plan.
+Students will be practically assessed in two sports, one individual and one team.
+Students will also be assessed in officiating a sport.

-R054: Sport and the media- Coursework based where students will learn about how sports is covered in the media, learning the positives and negative effects it has on sport.
+R186: Sport and the media- Coursework based unit where students will learn about how sports is covered in the media, learning the positives and negative effects it has on sport.